 Additionally, the history given by the patient and contributory family history help to support the diagnosis.
 A physician may ask about any history of similar rashes and other medical problems, including hay fever (allergies) and asthma.

 Allergy testing is most helpful for people with atopic dermatitis who also have respiratory allergies or asthma.

 Physician may recommend allergy testing to find out what might be causing your atopic dermatitis.

 Testing can also help find out if certain foods, such as eggs or nuts, are making the condition worse.

-Eczema can be well-managed by following all three steps below, and keeping up with skin care, even when the eczema seems to be in control.
+The treatment of Eczema can be well-managed by following all three steps below, and keeping up with skincare, even when eczema seems to be in control.

 3 Steps to Eczema Management:

 - Bathing and moisturizing to repair skin barrier – Follow these bathing steps to hydrate the skin, at least once a day, and up to three times a day when the skin is flared.